-How does it Work?
+How does it work?

-Are all Target Enrollment Portfolios the same?
+Are all Target Enrollment portfolios the same?

-- Target Enrollment portfolios provide a simplified way to save for higher education.
+Target Enrollment portfolios provide a simplified way to save for higher education.

-- Despite their simplicity, it's still a good practice to check on your portfolio periodically.
+Despite their simplicity, it's still a good practice to check on your portfolio periodically.

 Low fees, tax advantages and diverse investment options are reasons Invest529 is consistently ranked among the top 529 plans by independent sources.
-In its latest annual rating (October 2018), investment research provider Morningstar awarded Invest529 a Gold Morningstar Analyst Rating™ for the third consecutive year.

 The examples above are provided for illustrative purposes only and are not intended to reflect or predict the actual performance of any specific investment.
 Virginia529 cannot and will not provide legal, financial, or tax advice, and nothing herein or in any other written materials shall be construed as such.

 For more information on Virginia529’s college savings options, visit Virginia529.com or call 1-888-567-0540 to obtain program materials.
 These include information on Virginia529 programs, investment objectives, risks, charges, expenses and other important information; read and consider them carefully before investing.
 Virginia529 encourages prospective participants to seek the advice of a professional concerning any financial, tax or legal implications related to opening an account.
-For residents of states other than Virginia: before investing, you should consider whether your or the beneficiary’s home state offers any state tax or other state benefits such as financial aid, scholarship funds, and protections from creditors that are only available for investments in that state’s qualified tuition program. ©2019 Virginia College Savings Plan.
-All Rights Reserved
+For residents of states other than Virginia: before investing, you should consider whether your or the beneficiary’s home state offers any state tax or other state benefits such as financial aid, scholarship funds, and protections from creditors that are only available for investments in that state’s qualified tuition program. ©2023 Virginia College Savings Plan.
+All Rights Reserved.